saurontech/meta-ecu-1270/README.md

 > the following demo assumes that __sdb__ is the SD card,
 > change according to your system setup.

+> [!NOTE]
+> The same procedure can be modifed to prepare the eMMC.
+> boot the device with a bootble SD card, and switch the "/dev/sdb" to "/dev/mmcblk0", and the "/dev/sdb*" to "/dev/mmcblk0p*".

 1. __Partition and Formate SD__

    ```sh